kevinajian/slogo/README.md

 * Uses the jgame library

 ### Any information about using the program (i.e., command-line/applet arguments, key inputs, interesting example data files, or easter eggs)
+*To redo, press d.
+To undo, press space

 ### Any known bugs, crashes, or problems with the project's functionality